Injured in an Accident?

 If you posted to social media after your accident, that doesn’t mean your case is destroyed.
 A skilled personal injury attorney can assess whether you have a case and offer guidance on how to proceed.

-Contact An Experienced Texas Car Accident Lawyer Today
+Contact An Experienced Texas Personal Injury Lawyer Today

 Remember, we do not collect any compensation until you win.
 Our legal experts are here 24/7/365 to assist with your case so you can focus on recovering from your injuries.
-We are happy to answer any questions during your free case evaluation CALL US.
+We are happy to answer any questions during your free case evaluation, so CALL US TODAY.

 What is a Texas personal injury lawyer?

 A Texas personal injury lawyer practices personal injury law.
 They deal with victims of accidents like hit-and-runs, drunk driving, dog bites, workplace accidents, and more.
-A personal injury lawyer can help you recover compensation for damages and losses like medical bills and lost wages.
+A personal injury lawyer can help you recover compensation for damages and losses, like medical bills and lost wages.
+We can also show you why social media and personal injury claims don’t work well together.

 Can my social media posts be used in court?